 Three main factors are considered for determining which vendors are most useful for ID Score:

 - Decisioning Tools: Ensuring that we are aligned on how the vendor determines what data to pass on to use and how they make assessments about trustworthiness.

 - Coverage: Ensuring that there are no gaps or redundancies in the data.

 - Sources: Ensuring that certain groups are not underrepresented or overrepresented.

 After receiving the augmented data from other identity verification vendors, we use machine learning models to compare against previously-seen data patterns.

-id_score).
-If you are opening accounts for business or joint account users, please note that each base document has an ID Score value associated with it.
+trust_level).
+If you are opening accounts for business or joint account users, please note that each base document has an ID Score value and Trust Level associated with it.

 After ID Score has been added in your MSA (Master Services Agreement), we will follow the following steps:

-Based on which ID Score Threshold you pick, we will program that for you in your sandbox environment.
+- 2.Once we agree on a KYC workflow, we will program that for you in your Sandbox environment.